Ompitroda55/Anthroverse/Indian Constitution at Work.md

 *R K Laxman in The Times of India*

 "This Chief Minister is not happy even after winning the confidence motion!
 Can you imagine why this is so?"

 ---

-## Review Exercises

-### Exercise 1: Multiple Choice
-A parliamentary executive means:
-a.
-Executive where there is a parliament
-b.
-Executive elected by the parliament
-c.
-Where the parliament functions as the Executive
-d.
-Executive that is dependent on support of the majority in the parliament

-### Exercise 2: Dialogue Analysis
-Read this dialogue.
-Which argument do you agree with?
-Why?

-**Amit**: "Looking at the constitutional provisions, it seems that the President is only a rubber stamp."

-**Shama**: "The President appoints the Prime Minister.
-So, he must have the powers to remove the Prime Minister as well."

-**Rajesh**: "We don't need a President.
-After the election, the Parliament can meet and elect a leader to be the Prime Minister."

-### Activity: International Summit Analysis
-Procure a photograph of the SAARC summit meeting or the meeting of G-7 countries and list those who attended the meeting.
-Can you imagine why those people and not some others are attending the meeting?

----

-*This chapter provides a comprehensive understanding of the executive branch in the Indian constitutional framework, emphasizing the balance between power and accountability that characterizes India's parliamentary democracy.*

----